PennyLaneAI/pennylane/doc/introduction/circuits.rst

-Many standard quantum operators support broadcasting, see the corresponding attribute :obj:`~.pennylane.ops.qubit.attributes.supports_broadcasting` for a list, and the :class:`~.pennylane.operation.Operator` documentation for details on how to support it in custom operators.
+Many standard quantum operators support broadcasting, see the corresponding attribute :obj:`~.pennylane.ops.qubit.attributes.supports_broadcasting` for a list, and the :class:`~.pennylane.operation.Operator` documentation for implementation details.
 Broadcasting can be used with any device, but will usually only yield performance upgrades for classical simulator devices like ``"default.qubit"`` that indicate that they support it: